 Entrepreneurship for Kids Program Encourages Entrepreneurship Education from an Early Age By Galit Zamler

 Entrepreneurship for Kids Program (EFK) is an Israeli enrichment program for schools for teaching entrepreneurial studies from an early age, in order to teach children entrepreneurial skills which are essential for success in life.

 The EFK was developed as an educational project, which aims to increase access to entrepreneurship education in the K-12 system.

 Part One - Entrepreneurial skills and empowering students.
-This section includes lesson plans prepared for teachers for teaching and introducing the skills of the entrepreneur to young children in an easy-going and fun fashion, while identifying and fostering the personal strengths of each and every student.
+This section includes lesson plans prepared for teachers for teaching and introducing the skills of the entrepreneur to young children in an easy-going and fun fashion, while identifying and fostering the personal strengths of each student.

 Part Two - Includes over 20 ready-to-teach modules.
 Each module covers a different aspect of the entrepreneurial arena.
 Students who part in this portion of the program will have the opportunity to experience the development of entrepreneurial projects in the school framework and under the guidance of their teachers who serve as mentors.